floshin/tutorials/choose-os.md

 In this sense, Void is the current operating system of choice.

-(* I think it could be more user-friendly, for example regarding the partitioning or by offering you an easy way to encrypt the system by default)
+(* I think it could be more user-friendly by still being very simple, if it would offer an installation like ArchLabs, would make partitioning easier and more self-explanatory and by offering you an easy way to encrypt the system by default)